Random spanning forests, Markov matrix spectra and well distributed points: A random set problem and a forest measure

 We call \emph{standard measure}, \emph{standard partition function} and \emph{standard probability measure}, the objects defined by equations \eqref{StandardForestMeasure}, \eqref{StandardPartitionFn}, and \eqref{StandardForestProb}, respectively. \end{definition}

-{\bf Remarks:} There are obvious similarities between the weights appearing in equation (\ref{StandardForestMeasure}) and those of Fortuyn-Kasteleyn model.
+{\bf Remarks:} In the case of symmetric rates $w(x, y)$, there are obvious similarities between the weights appearing in equation (\ref{StandardForestMeasure}) and those of Fortuyn-Kasteleyn model.
 We stress here the main differences.
 FK-percolation is defined on spanning graphs that are not required to be forests.
 However, in the zero limit of its main parameters, properly rescaled, the model does converge to a measure on spanning forests (see e.g.~\cite{G06}).
 Nevertheless, our forests are rooted and this extra structure introduces an entropic factor in comparison (by projection on unrooted forests) with this zero limit of FK-percolation.
+To make it precise, let us call $\bar {\cal F}$ the set of unrooted spanning forests of $\bar {\cal G} = ({\cal X}, \bar {\cal E})$, with $\bar {\cal E}$ obtained from ${\cal E}$ by identifying each edge $(x, y)$ with it `opposite' $(y, x)$.
+To each rooted forest $\phi \in {\cal F}$ is associated, by construction, a unique unrooted forest $\bar \phi \in \bar {\cal F}$.
+On the one hand, the weight associated in (the zero limit of) FK-percolation to each $\bar \phi \in \bar {\cal F}$ is proportional to